nautobot/nautobot/docs/configuration/optional-settings.md

 ## DOCS_ROOT

-Default: `$INSTALL_DIR/docs/`
+Default: `$INSTALL_ROOT/docs/`

-The file path to NetBox's documentation.
-This is used when presenting context-sensitive documentation in the web UI. by default, this will be the `docs/` directory within the root NetBox installation path.
+The filesystem path to NetBox's documentation.
+This is used when presenting context-sensitive documentation in the web UI.
+By default, this will be the `docs/` directory within the root NetBox installation path.
 (Set this to `None` to disable the embedded documentation.)

 ---